 The Certificate III in Make-Up will prepare you for a career as a Specialist Make-Up Artist.

-The Diploma of Beauty Therapy gives you the skills and knowledge to work in the beauty industry as a Senior Beauty Therapist or Beautician.
+The Certificate IV in Beauty Therapy gives you the skills to work in the beauty industry as part of a busy salon team.